aliyarozercan/f19-ex3/README.md

 Also change `exercise = 'part3'` on line 20 of the script.
 Save the python script as `optimize_part3.py` and the sbatch script as `sbatch_part3.sh`

+Note: I needed to some experiements with Part 3.
+It took more than I anticipated; so my files' are in the form of 'part3_5000_X.'

 #Part 4